- Competitive Analysis

 In this article I’ll give you some insight into each recommendation; how to do it, best practices, and tips moving forward.
 Best of luck, and if you have any additional questions, contact us!

 How does Facebook’s news feed algorithm work?
-Basically, Facebook tries to predict what type of content you’ll most enjoy and pairs it with relevant stories and media from other users’ posts.
-It does this with dozens of social signals you yourself send the platform—what posts you like, what kind of media you share, what your “interests” and “hobbies” are, and so on—as well as social signals from others like you.
+It used to be more similar to Google—using user-based knowledge and algorithms to predict what stories and posts users will enjoy most.
+It did (and to an extent, still does) this with dozens of social signals you yourself send the platform—what posts you like, what kind of media you share, what your “interests” and “hobbies” are, and so on—as well as social signals from others like you.